Growth Spurts In Toddlers And Children

 - In case of toddlers, increase the times of breastfeeding by 1-2.
 For formula fed babies, you can either split one formula in two meals or add an in-between meal.

-- Consumption of milk and milk products should be encouraged.
+- Consumption of milk and milk products should not be encouraged.

-- Introduce Calcium and Vitamin D in the diet.
+- Introduce calcium and vitamin D into the diet.

 What Can Parents Do?